Sparks of wisdom; daily dose of inspiration & feeding our soul

 Recognizing God in our Emmaus Experience

-It was after three days when the two disciples were travelling back to Emmaus, seven miles from Jerusalem.
-On their way, they were debating and discussing what had happened in Jerusalem for the last few days about Jesus whom was mighty in deed and words but crucified then buried.
+It was after three days when the two disciples were traveling back to Emmaus, seven miles from Jerusalem.
+On their way, they were debating and discussing what had happened in Jerusalem for the last few days about Jesus who was mighty in deed and words but crucified and then buried.

 They were so downcast and depressed because their hope was lost.
-A hope that someone would deliver them from the Roman oppressions.
+A hope that someone would deliver them from the Roman oppression.

 We may have undergone or going through an “Emmaus experience”.

 Like the two servants, they had put all their hopes in Jesus believing that with Him, all their dreams for freedom shall be fulfilled at last by the Messiah they long waiting for.

 We may have once put all our hopes in other people.
 With great optimism that this person will be our defender, our champion, our hero.. but in the end, they left us wounded, abandoned, abused, and broken.

 We may have put our energy to work out our relationships but it never works…

 We might exert all our dedication and hard work aiming for that promotion and position but our boss never appreciated what we’ve done.

 We may have reached our rock bottom and hit us badly, let us downcasted, frustrated, hopeless, and undermine.